Restaurant Used Oil Collection

 Service schedule agreement..
 A written pickup schedule tied to your restaurant's output cadence; Glendale Fire Department inspectors and LA County sanitarians may request evidence that removal frequency matches actual oil generation.

-Top restaurant used cooking oil collection violations in Glendale
+Top restaurant used oil collection violations in Glendale

-Use of an unregistered hauler: LA County requires the collecting company to hold a current CalRecycle registration, and manifests from an unregistered hauler do not satisfy the 3-year recordkeeping requirement.
+Use of an unlicensed transporter: LA County requires the collecting company to hold a a current CDFA IKG transporter license, and manifests from an unlicensed transporter do not satisfy the per-load manifest recordkeeping requirement (CCR Title 3 §1180.24).

-Missing or incomplete collection manifests: inspectors routinely audit 3-year manifest chains, and gaps caused by hauler switches or informal pickups are among the most common documentation failures.
+Missing or incomplete collection manifests: inspectors routinely audit per-load manifest chains, and gaps caused by hauler switches or informal pickups are among the most common documentation failures.

 Inadequate pickup frequency relative to oil output: high-volume charcoal-grill and rotisserie operations on Brand Boulevard that schedule pickups only monthly accumulate oil volumes that create fire risk and attract pest activity in outdoor storage areas.